GeorgeHastings/tippet/README.md

 tippet.update();
 ```

-The init function can accept values 'background' for background-color and 'text' for color.
+The init function can accept values 'background' for `background-color` and 'text' for `color`.

 ```js
 //white background with black text